fusioncharts/react-native-fusioncharts/README.md

 * Create `assets` folder if it doesn't exist in `android/app/src/main` directory.
 * Copy the `fusioncharts` library into the `assets` folder (normally copy the `node_modules/fusioncharts` folder),
-* Create a file named `fuioncharts.html` with the following content:
+* Create a file named `fuioncharts.html` in `android/app/src/main` directory with the following content:

 ```html
 <!DOCTYPE html>